p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 Product metrics are needed to track the success of the product against its goals.
 These metrics help to identify existing gaps, plan roadmap and guide the prioritization of the next features and enhancements.
 Metrics are extensively used during
 * Leadership approvals (business case)
 * Product launches (as success criteria)
-* Annual, quarterly plannings (as KPIs - Key Performance Indicators or OKRs - Objective Key Results or OSTMs - Objectives Strategy Tatics & Metrics ) &
+* Annual, quarterly plannings (as KPIs - Key Performance Indicators or OKRs - Objective Key Results or OSTMs - Objectives Strategy Tactics & Metrics ) &
-* Sprint excercises  (as acceptance criteria) <br>
+* Sprint exercises  (as acceptance criteria) <br>

 To measure the success accurately, goals need to be <u>SMART </u>- Specific, Measurable, Attainable, Relevant, and Time-bound